ovotech/circleci-orbs/terraform/README.md

 Parameters:

-- path: Path the the terraform module to destroy a workspace in
+- path: Path to the terraform module to destroy a workspace in
 - workspace: Terraform workspace to destroy
 - backend_config_file: Comma separated list of terraform backend config files
 - backend_config: Comma separated list of backend configs, e.g. foo=bar